andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 Doubles.

 The `Static` module relies on the `KnownNat` mechanism that GHC offers.
-Almost all operations in the library require a `KnownNat` constraint, which basically allows the functions to *use* the information in the numeric parameter (the `Integer` it represents, basically) at run-time.
+Almost all operations in the library require a `KnownNat` constraint on the type-level Nats — for example, you can take the dot product of two vectors with `dot :: KnownNat n => R n -> R n`.
+The `KnownNat` constraint allows the functions to *use* the information in the size parameter (the `Integer` it represents) at run-time.
 (More on this later!)

 Following this, a reasonable type for a *network* might be `Network 10 2`, taking 10 inputs and popping out 2 outputs.
 This might